Certificate for Best Poster Extended Abstract Award

 "Exploring the Interaction Kinesics of a Soft Social Robot"

 Presented in the context of

-The full paper is available through SpringerLink, provided that you have proper access rights.
+The full poster is available through SpringerLink, provided that you have proper access rights.